becavin-lab/checkatlas/docs/metrics/metrics.md

 ## Metrics

-all metrics

-Metrics are classifed in 4 categories ...
+Metrics are classifed in 5 categories ...

  - Clustering metrics: